Cell Ranger4.0 (latest), printed on 01/19/2021

 If you have a matching 5′ gene expression dataset, you can load the .cloupe file cellranger count into the Loupe V(D)J Browser to filter the this as well as other analyses with matching 5′ gene expression and V(D)J data, check out the Loupe Integrated Gene Expression and V(D)J Analysis Tutorial.

 You may want to search for individual cell barcodes identified by secondary analysis, or compile a list of interesting contigs for a particular sample for further investigation.
-Searching by barcode or by contig id will allow you to pinpoint these individual cells or contigs.
+Searching by barcode or by contig id allows you to pinpoint these individual cells or contigs.
 The barcode or contig id must be an exact match; there are no wild cards allowed.

 Now that you can find the clonotypes you're looking for, it's time to explore them in more detail, by exploring individual chains.